iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 However, since in DVC we synchronize different revisions of a versioned dataset, we have access to certain contextual information about both the contents and structure of local and cloud storage, which would normally be unavailable to general use tools.
+One smiple example of this is that in DVC we are able to parallelize our queries for the full listing of files in a remote.

+As explained previously, normally these queries must be run sequentially.
+However, most cloud storage APIs allow us to request the list of files contained in a specific subdirectory (as opposed to requesting the list of every file in every directory in cloud storage).
+So, if we knew that files in cloud storage were divided into two subdirectories, we could run two sets of sequential queries at the same time - one for each subdirectory.
+For general data sync tools, which must support any possible file structure, this is usually not an option, but it is something that we can take advantage of in DVC, since we control the directory structure used in our cloud remotes.

-In DVC 1.0, we leverage this information to provide improved performance over other data sync tools (including prior DVC releases).
+In DVC 1.0, we leverage this kind of contextual information to provide improved performance over other data sync tools (including prior DVC releases) in other ways as well.
 In version 1.0, we are now able to automatically select the optimal query method each time we run a data sync operation.
 Additionally, in certain cases, we can now reduce the number of files we need to query in data sync operations.

 ## Interlude: DVC cache/remote structure